anarchoccultism.org

 Maximize the number of people you can help escape from the dominant system, and keep them out of the dominant system, while these people are still able to leave your system.

 This doesn't exactly give us a clear solution, but it does restate the problem in a useful way.
 Oh, but there are three things we need to do.
-We need a fitness function, we need a recombination (breeding) function, and we need an initial population.
+We need a fitness function, we need a recombination (“breeding” is the technical term, but I'm going to try to avoid that) function, and we need an initial population.
 We have one of these.
 Next we'll talk about the other two.

 Read more...